waku-org/nwaku/docs/operators/how-to/configure-dns-disc.md

 # Use DNS discovery to connect to existing nodes

+> **Note:** This page describes using DNS to discover other peers and is unrelated to the [domain name configuration](./configure-domain.md) for your nwaku node.

 A node can discover other nodes to connect to using [DNS-based discovery](../../tutorial/dns-disc.md).
 The following command line options are available: